MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ### Use the formula bar

 You can integrate your AI Builder category classification models in Power Apps maker studio by using the formula bar.
-More information: [Use formulas for text AI models](/use-model?#use-formulas-for-text-ai-models-preview)
+More information: [Use formulas for text AI models (Preview)](use-model.md#use-formulas-for-text-ai-models-preview)

 ## What if the model isn't writing new tag suggestions?